-38. The ECF/EFF- and RSF-supported programs will be monitored through semi-annual reviews.
-The schedule of reviews has been extended for six months and one additional review is added, to ensure sufficient time to complete reform.
+39. The ECF/EFF and RSF-supported programs will be monitored through semi-annual reviews.
 A complete schedule of reviews is set out in the accompanying staff report.
-The QPCs, inflation consultation clause (ICC), and ITs have been extended to include targets through December 2024.
-A prior action related to the APO mandate on anti-corruption investigations has been proposed for the completion of this review.
-The QPCs, ICC, and ITs are set out in Table 1, as specified in the TMU attached to our Letter of Intent dated November 20, 2023.
+The QPCs, inflation consultation clause (ICC), and ITs have been extended to include targets through June 2025.
+A prior action related to the independence of the NBM has been proposed for the completion of this review.
+The QPCs, ICC, and ITs are set out in Table 1, as specified in the TMU attached to our Letter of Intent dated June 13, 2024.
 The prior action, along with the SBs, are set out in Table 2.
-The RSF reviews will be based on the evaluation of implementation of the RMs set out in Table 3.
+The RSF reviews are based on the evaluation of implementation of the RMs set out in Table 3.